← Back to 史記

 使

-In the twentieth year, he surrounded Song because they had killed a Chu envoy.
-He surrounded Song for five months.
-Food in the city was exhausted.
-They exchanged sons to eat and split bones to cook.
+In the twentieth year, he besieged Song because Song had killed a Chu envoy.
+He besieged Song for five months.
+Food in the city ran out, so people exchanged children to eat and split bones for cooking fuel.
 Hua Yuan of Song went out and told the situation.
 King Zhuang said: 'He is indeed a superior man!'
 He then dismissed the troops and departed.

 32

-In the twenty-third year, King Zhuang died, and his son King Gong Shen was established.
+In the twenty-third year, King Zhuang died, and his son King Gong Shen ascended the throne.

 33

 In King Gong's sixteenth year, Jin attacked Zheng.
 Zheng reported the urgent situation, and King Gong came to rescue Zheng.
 He battled with the Jin troops at Yan Ling.
 Jin defeated Chu and shot, hitting King Gong's eye.
 King Gong summoned the general Zi Fan.
-Zi Fan was addicted to wine.
-His follower Shu Yang Gu presented wine and got him drunk.
-The king was angered, shot and killed Zi Fan, then dismissed the troops and returned.
+Zi Fan was fond of wine.
+His attendant Shu Yanggu offered him wine and made him drunk.
+The king was angered, shot Zi Fan dead, then dismissed the troops and returned.

 34

-In the thirty-first year, King Gong died, and his son King Kang Zhao was established.
+In the thirty-first year, King Gong died, and his son King Kang Zhao ascended the throne.
 King Kang reigned for the fifteen years and died.
 His son Yuan was established as the king.
 This was Jia Ao.

 35